Abiogenesis: Peptides

+Producing protocells

+The largest unanswered question in evolution is how simple protocells first arose and differed in reproductive contribution to the following generation, thus initiating evolution.
+The lipid world theory postulates that the first self-replicating object was lipid-like.
+Phospholipids form lipid bilayers (as in cell membranes) in water while under agitation.
+These molecules were not present on early Earth, but other membrane-forming amphiphilic long-chain molecules were.
+These bodies may expand by insertion of additional lipids, and may spontaneously split into two offspring of similar size and composition.
+Lipid bodies may have provided sheltering envelopes for information storage, allowing the evolution of information-storing polymers like RNA.
+Only one or two types of vesicle-forming amphiphiles have been studied.
+There is an enormous number of possible arrangements of lipid bilayer membranes, and those with the best reproductive characteristics would have converged toward a hypercycle reaction, a positive feedback composed of two mutual catalysts represented by a membrane site and a specific compound trapped in the vesicle.
+Such site/compound pairs are transmissible to the daughter vesicles, leading to the emergence of distinct lineages of vesicles, subject to natural selection.

-A protocell is a self-organized, self-ordered, spherical collection of lipids proposed as a stepping-stone to the origin of life.
-The theory of classical irreversible thermodynamics treats self-assembly under a generalized chemical potential within the framework of dissipative systems.
+A protocell is a self-organized, self-ordered, spherical collection of lipids proposed as a stepping-stone to life.

-A central question in evolution is how simple protocells first arose and differed in reproductive contribution to the following generation, thus driving the evolution of life.
 A functional protocell has (as of 2014) not yet been achieved in a laboratory setting.
 Self-assembled vesicles are essential components of primitive cells.
-The second law of thermodynamics requires that the universe move in a direction in which entropy increases, yet life is distinguished by its great degree of organization.
-Therefore, a boundary is needed to separate life processes from non-living matter.
+The theory of classical irreversible thermodynamics treats self-assembly under a generalized chemical potential within the framework of dissipative systems.
+The second law of thermodynamics requires that overall entropy increases, yet life is distinguished by its great degree of organization.
+Therefore, a boundary is needed to separate ordered life processes from chaotic non-living matter.

 Irene Chen and Jack W. Szostak suggest that elementary protocells can give rise to cellular behaviors including primitive forms of differential reproduction, competition, and energy storage.
-Competition for membrane molecules would favor stabilized membranes, suggesting a selective advantage for the evolution of cross-linked fatty acids and even the phospholipids of today.
+Competition for membrane molecules would favor stabilized membranes, suggesting a selective advantage for cross-linked fatty acids and even modern phospholipids.
 Such micro-encapsulation would allow for metabolism within the membrane and the exchange of small molecules, while retaining large biomolecules inside.
-Such a membrane is needed for a cell to create its own electrochemical gradient to store energy by pumping ions across the membrane.
+Such a membrane is needed for a cell to create its own electrochemical gradient.
+Fatty acid vesicles in conditions relevant to alkaline hydrothermal vents can be stabilized by isoprenoids which are synthesized by the formose reaction; the advantages and disadvantages of isoprenoids incorporated within the lipid bilayer in different microenvironments might have led to the divergence of the membranes of archaea and bacteria.

+Vesicles can undergo an evolutionary process under pressure cycling conditions.
+Simulating the systemic environment in tectonic fault zones within the Earth's crust, pressure cycling leads to the periodic formation of vesicles.
+Under the same conditions, random peptide chains are formed and selected for their ability to integrate into the vesicle membrane.
+A further selection of the vesicles for stability potentially leads to functional peptide structures, increasing the survival rate of the vesicles.